tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1d-jane-upgrade_all_sites-overview.md

 # Actual Steps Taken

-Find details for installing the underlying software in:
+Find details for installing underlying software used by more than one site, e.g., installing django and flask, in:

 - `1e-jane-needed_for_all_sites.md`

 Find details for each site in the `2*.md` files in this directory:

 - `2a-artsyvisions.md`
-- `2b-groja.md`
+- `2b-tomhartung.md`
-- `2c-joomoowebsites.md`
+- `2c-seeourminds.md`
-- `2d-seeourminds.md`
+- `2d-groja.md`
-- `2e-tomhartung.md`
+- `2e-joomoowebsites.md`
 - `2f-tomwhartung.md`